 There are three scenarios of how long should I spend in Buenos Aires:

-Below we explain to you every option possible to plan the best trip possible.
+Below I explain to you every option possible to plan the best trip possible.

 1. Buenos Aires is the start of your trip

 Most of the flights from the USA or Europe do arrive in the morning.
 This will give you a complete afternoon to discover the city.
 Keep yourself busy during the day.
 Otherwise, you will get tired in the afternoon because of the long flight you had before.
-Save time and travel in comfort to your hotel in Buenos Aires with our Welcome pickup service.
+Save time and travel in comfort to your hotel in Buenos Aires with my airport transfer service.
 Check it out here.

-We can imagine that you will like to go to bed earlier.
+I can imagine that you will like to go to bed earlier.
 However, in Buenos Aires people go out for dinner after 9 p.m.
 (21h).
 Maybe that’s a bit too late for you.
-Therefore, we suggest going to Puerto Madero.
-There are many restaurants that will serve dinner from 6 p.m.
+Therefore, I suggest going to Puerto Madero.
+Many restaurants will serve dinner from 6 p.m.
 (18h).

 A good idea is to go on a bike tour in Buenos Aires.
 You will discover the city in one day and it’s incredibly fun to ride a bike.
 Get here all the bike tour in Buenos Aires available.

-2. BA is at the end of your trip.
+2. Buenos Aires is at the end of your trip.

 3. Buenos Aires is at the start and end of your trip.